Will Smith Player Props: Dodgers vs. Nationals

-The Los Angeles Dodgers, including Will Smith (.300 slugging percentage in past 10 games, including no home run), battle starter Jake Irvin and the Washington Nationals at Dodger Stadium, Tuesday at 10:10 PM ET.
+Will Smith -- with a slugging percentage of .300 in his past 10 games, including zero homers) -- will be in action for the Los Angeles Dodgers against the Washington Nationals, with Patrick Corbin on the mound, on May 31 at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Nationals.
+In his previous game he had a hitless performance (0-for-3) against the Nationals.

 Will Smith Game Info & Props vs. the Nationals